 Of course, if you are a regular reader of our site, you know that every program comes with terms and conditions.
 And Blue Ribbon Bags is no different.
 To qualify for that “Blue Peace of Mind” guarantee, it’s a good idea to familiarize yourself with the terms of the Blue Ribbon Bags company.

-For Blue Ribbon Bags to track and locate your lost luggage, you must do two things:
+In order for the company to track and locate your lost luggage, you must do two things:

 - File a missing bag claim with the airline and obtain a reference number.

 - Call or email Blue Ribbon Bags and provide that reference number to the company within 24 hours of landing.

 These two actions will initiate the tracking process.
 If after 96 hours the company is unable to locate the lost luggage, the Gold customer qualifies for the $1,000.

 Blue Ribbon Bags highlights this information on the front page of the website under the guarantee: